viam-modules/viam-camera-oak/CONTRIBUTING.md

 1. Follow [these instructions](https://docs.viam.com/program/python-venv/) in our docs to set up your Python virtual environment.

-1. After your terminal is in the virtual env, run the following to get the required dev dependencies:
+1. After you activate the `viam-env` virtual env, run the following to get the required dev dependencies:
     ```console
     $ make install
     ```